nla-group/classix/docs/source/quickstart.rst

 That is a basic setting tutorial of CLASSIX, which applied to most cases.
 If you want to learn more, please go through other sections of the documentation.

+.. admonition:: Remember
+   CLASSIX allows to load starting points and cluster centers information by using the method ``clx.load_cluster_centers()`` and ``clx.load_splist_indices()`` where clx is the object of CLASSIX class.

+   More usages are shown in https://github.com/nla-group/classix/blob/master/unittests.py